 5. Amalienborg Palace

-The optimum time to visit is at 12:00 when the daily changing of the guards takes place.
-If the marching band is playing at the same time, you’ll know that the queen is home.
+The optimum time to visit is at 12:00 when the daily Changing of the Guard takes place.
+If the marching band is playing at the same time, you’ll know that the queen (Queen Margrethe II) is home.

 Fun Fact